 For a USB Drive of size 32 GB or lower, you can use Disk Management to format the Drive to FAT32 system.
 The method is really simple and efficient.
 All you need to do is to access the Disk Management under Control Panel and follow the steps.

 Step 1.
 Connect the USB Drive you want to format to the FAT32 system and make sure it gets detected by your PC.

 Step 2.
 Now go to the search panel on Task Bar and search for "Disk Management" and go the Disk Management in the results.

 Step 3.
 Once on the Disk Management window, go to the USB Drive you want to format to FAT32 system.
 Look for your Drive among all the listed once and right-click on it to see the contextual menu.

-You can use this above-mentioned method of Disk Management to format your Drive to FAT32 system, but you can’t format larger sized disks with it.
-However, there’s one and only integrated way to format your larger USB Drive to FAT32 system, and that’s PowerShell.
+You can use this above-mentioned method of Disk Management to format your Drive to FAT32 system, but you can't format larger sized disks with it.
+However, there's only an integrated way to format your larger USB Drive to the FAT32 system, and that's PowerShell.